Termbank

 Q: I couldn’t finish the course last year.
 Do I need to start from scratch?

-A: No. The course completions for JTKJ and/or TKJ courses are valid for one year, so you only need to complete the missing parts of the course.
-However, you need to complete the entire block: C programming and the course project.
+A: No. The course completions for JTKJ and/or TKJ courses are valid for one year, so you only need to complete the missing modules.
+However, you need to complete the entire module: Module 1, Module 2, Module 3 and/or Module 4.

 Q: What exactly does the exercise deadline mean?